Red-cheeked salamander

 The red-cheeked salamander (Plethodon jordani), also known as the Jordan's salamander, Jordan's redcheek salamander, or Appalachian woodland salamander, is a species of salamander in the family Plethodontidae.
-It is endemic to the Appalachian Mountains in the eastern United States.
+It is endemic to the Appalachian Mountains in the southeastern United States.

 Description

 The red-cheeked salamander is a uniform steely grey colour with conspicuous red, orange or yellow patches on the side of the head.
 The imitator salamander (Desmognathus imitator) is thought to be a mimic and is very similar in appearance but has a pale line joining jaw to eye and more robust hind legs.

 Distribution and habitat

-The red-cheeked salamander is found in mountainous areas of the south eastern United States.
-The main populations are along the border between North Carolina and Tennessee but separate populations occurs in Rabun County, Georgia.
-The altitude range is 210 to 1950 metres (700 to 6400 ft) but few specimens are found below 600 m.
+The red-cheeked salamander is found in mountainous areas of the southeastern United States.
+The main populations are along the border between North Carolina and Tennessee, but separate populations occur in Rabun County, Georgia.
+The altitude range is 210 to 1950 metres (700 to 6400 ft), but a few specimens are found below 600 m.
 Almost the whole altitude range occurs within the boundaries of the Great Smoky Mountains National Park.
-The red-cheeked salamander is a terrestrial species and is found in both hardwood and coniferous forests, particularly in red spruce and Fraser fir woodland.
+The red-cheeked salamander is a terrestrial species and is found in both hardwood and coniferous forests, particularly in the Southern Appalachian spruce–fir forest.
 It is plentiful in areas with a ground cover of moss and leaf litter among large boulders.